MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/manage-on-off-shift-presence.md

 ## Manage shift-based presence

-As an admin, you use PowerShell to manage shift-based presence.
+As an admin, you use PowerShell to set policies to manage shift-based presence.

 ### Turn on or turn off shift-based presence in your organization